 This quote is explicit about IFAN’s original position as a filtering station of material culture, at the threshold between primary and secondary market, as it existed in West Africa between the 1930s and the late 1950s.
 In function, it responded to the desire of Paris’s Musée d'ethnographie (later Musée de l’Homme) to “establish itself as the central node of a network stretching across the empire” (Monroe 2019).
 IFAN’s very structure, however, complexifies the notions of “centers” and “periphery.”
-What should be considered the center: the metropole or Dakar, Dakar or its regional “satellites,” the latter being in fact at the forefront of the collecting processes?
+What should be considered the center?
+The metropole or Dakar, Dakar or its regional “satellites,” the latter being in fact at the forefront of the collecting processes

-If IFAN was meant to be a filter of material for the metropole, historian John Warne Monroe recently established that its role was also to ensure some control over European ethnographers and dealers who by the early 1930s were collecting enough to worry the colonial administration that it wasn’t able to retain the continent’s material culture (Monroe 2019).
+If IFAN was meant to be a filter of material for the metropole, historian John Warne Monroe recently underscored that its role was also to ensure some control over European ethnographers and dealers whose collecting practices were considered so intense by the early 1930s that they worried the colonial administration and amplified its desire to retain the continent’s material culture (Monroe 2019).
 As such, another of IFAN’s goals was to contribute to maintaining an exhaustive sampling of the colony’s material production in the colony (Bondaz 2020, de Suremain 2007).
 Such a discrepancy in the institute’s mission signals that the selection processes between what remained and what was sent to the metropole necessarily reveals competing agendas and individual priorities.
 Indeed, as a colonial institution located on the continent, the ethnographic objects that entered its holdings or transited through its walls came from a variety of sources that exemplify the range of actors of the period’s collecting practices: colonial administrators, missionaries, ethnographers, and a range of often anonymous African vendors.

-I structured my presentation around three case studies that address the complexities of the trajectories of West Africa’s material culture between their place of acquisition to Dakar, and from Dakar to the metropole.
-To do so, one of my case studies focuses on the collection of IFAN’s satellite in Abidjan, Côte d’Ivoire (on the specificities of this collection, see for example Ravenhill 1996 and Bondaz 2020) while the two others consider works from Dakar’s holdings.
+I structured my presentation around three case studies that address the complexities of the trajectories of West Africa’s material culture between their place of acquisition to IFAN, and from there to the metropole.
+To do so, one of my examples focuses on the collection of IFAN’s satellite in Abidjan, Côte d’Ivoire (on the specificities of this collection, see for example Ravenhill 1996 and Bondaz 2020) while the two others consider works from Dakar’s holdings.
 I address the multiplicity of actors involved by varying the collecting context of the works: missionaries, art dealers, the director of the Abidjan satellite museum, a colonial officer, the head of IFAN’s archeology section, the curator in charge of the African collection at the Musée de l’Homme, and unidentified vendors from Mali and Guinea.
 Through these examples, I also consider the art market as it was established by the metropole and its impact on the dissemination of the works.